11 Skills Every Sales Development Rep Needs to Master in 2024

 How can SDRs continue to add value to a sales process that is becoming more automated every year — especially in the prospecting stages?

-To me, one of the answers is active listening.
-A chatbot might be able to qualify a lead, but nothing asks questions and listens to information like a human (at least not yet).
-The interaction between a prospect and an SDR should be genuine and helpful, not robotic and forced.
+In my opinion, the best way for an SDR to demonstrate their value-add is to adopt active listening techniques.
+A chatbot might be able to qualify a lead, but it can’t ask layered sales questions or listen to information as well as a human being (at least not yet).
+The interaction between a prospect and an SDR should be genuine and helpful — not robotic and forced.

-No matter what your company sells, you must be highly attuned to phrases that indicate a prospect could be a good fit for your product.
+No matter what your company sells, you must be highly attuned to phrases that indicate a prospect could be a good fit for your company’s products or services.
 This is where active listening comes in.
-An adaptable and empathetic SDR focuses on gathering valuable information that will help a prospect further down the pipeline as opposed to checking lead qualification boxes.
+An adaptable and empathetic SDR focuses on gathering valuable information that will help them move a prospect further down the pipeline rather than checking lead qualification boxes.

-For example, I had a weekly SDR “film club” with my team where we would review a seasoned SDR’s recorded call.
+For example, my sales team had a weekly SDR “film club” where we would review a seasoned SDR’s recorded call.
 In one of the call reviews, this SDR discovered that the prospect's company offered a freemium version of its product.
 The prospect confirmed the annual value of an average new customer, and the SDR immediately moved on to the next topic.

-Swing and...miss.
-The SDR could have have explored the following with his prospect:
+Swing and … miss.
+The SDR could have explored the following with his prospect:

 • How many new freemium users a month do you generate?

-• How do you nurture freemium users?
+• How do you nurture relationships with freemium users?
 Customers?

 • What percentage of freemium users convert to paid users?